cho2/geeko-gtk-theme/README.md

     --disable-xfwm             disable XFWM support

     --with-gnome=<version>     build the theme for a specific GNOME version (3.14, 3.16, 3.18, 3.20, 3.22)
-                               Note 1: Normally the correct version is detected automatically and this option should not be needed.
-                               Note 2: For GNOME 3.24, use --with-gnome-version=3.22
-                               (this works for now, the build system will be improved in the future)

 After the installation is complete the theme can be activated with `gnome-tweak-tool` or a similar program by selecting `Geeko`, `Geeko-Darker` or `Geeko-Dark` as Window/GTK+ theme and `Geeko` or `Geeko-Dark` as GNOME Shell/Cinnamon theme.